rockyzhang24/leetcode-java/README.md

 ```bash
 leet 75 https://leetcode.com/problems/sort-colors/ java m
 ```
-Then a file will be generated (like `75-Sort-Colors.java`).
+Then the file will be generated (e.g., `75-Sort-Colors.java`).
 And the prompt will ask you whether you want to append the entry to the table (as below), open the file to solve the problem, and commit your work.

 A short demo is below

 ![demo](./scripts/demo.gif)

-## Problem and Solutions
+## Problems and Solutions

 | No. | Problem Title | Difficulty | Solution |
 |-----|---------------|------------|----------|